jhs2jhs/WebDownloadJobsManage/README.md

 10. jobs manager should be able to know the serious errors, jobs client should be able to report all the necessary errors.
 15. simplify http_get_or_post method, to keep it simply.
 16. user control on sever web interface.
 17. server side need to send email out frequently. and sever side to set whether to send email or not.
+18. estimated finish time.
+email is send based on several people. can jobs be add automatically?

 ## features:
 1. have a configure file, so each job_worker do not need repeate setted after done once.